When Coding Style Survives Compilation: De-anonymizing Programmers from Executable Binaries: Approach

 The data was analyzed via \emph{k}-fold cross-validation, where the data was split into training and test sets stratified by author (ensuring that the number of code samples per author in the training and test sets was identical across authors).
 The parameter \emph{k} varies according to datasets and is equal to the number of instances present from each author.
 The cross-validation procedure was repeated 10 times, each with a different random seed, and average results across all iterations are reported, ensuring that results are not biased by improbably easy or difficult to classify subsets.

-Following previous work \cite{rosenblum2011wrote, alrabaee2014oba2} in this area, we report our classification results in terms of accuracy.
-As programmer de-anonymization is a multi-class classification problem accuracy, or the true positive rate, represents the correct classification rate in the most meaningful way.
+We report our classification results in terms of kappa statistics, which is roughly equivalent to accuracy but subtracts the random chance of correct classification from the final accuracy.
+As programmer de-anonymization is a multi-class classification problem, an evaluation based on accuracy, or the true positive rate, represents the correct classification rate in the most meaningful way.